Biden backs changes in military sexual assault prosecution

 WASHINGTON (AP) — President Joe Biden on Friday put his stamp of approval on a long-debated change to the military justice system that would remove decisions on prosecuting sexual assault cases from military commanders.

-Biden, however, is stopping short of backing a congressional effort to strip commanders of oversight of all major crimes.
+Biden, however, stopped short of backing a congressional effort to strip commanders of oversight of all major crimes.

+The military’s sexual assault response coordinators and victims advocates also would be removed from the command structure system.

+Reports of sexual assaults in the military have steadily gone up since 2006, according to Defense Department reports, including a 13% jump in 2018 and a 3% increase in 2019.

-“I look forward to working with Congress to implement these necessary reforms and promote a work environment that is free from sexual assault and harassment for every one of our brave service members,” Biden said in a statement endorsing the recommendations by the commission.
+“I look forward to working with Congress to implement these necessary reforms and promote a work environment that is free from sexual assault and harassment for every one of our brave service members,” Biden said in a statement endorsing the recommendations.

-Sen. Kirsten Gillibrand, D-N.Y., had the support of 66 senators for a bill that would have independent prosecutors handle felonies that call for more than a year in prison.
+Sen. Kirsten Gillibrand, D-N.Y., has the support of 66 senators for a bill that would have independent prosecutors handle all felony cases that call for more than a year in prison.
 But other key lawmakers and leaders of the military services have balked at including all major crimes.
 There are concerns that stripping control of all crimes from commanders could hurt military readiness, erode command authority and require far more time and resources.

-He issued a memo to Pentagon leadership Friday directing they immediately move on the commissions recommendation on removing the prosecution of sexual assault and related crimes from the chain of command and also adding sexual harassment as an offense under military law.
+He issued a memo to Pentagon leadership Friday directing that they immediately move on the commission recommendation including adding sexual harassment as an offense under military law.

 Austin’s support came even as military service secretaries and chiefs, in memos to Austin and letters to Capitol Hill, said they were wary about the sexual assault change, and laid out greater reservations on more broadly revamping the military justice system.